A Place of Awe and Wonder

 If you’re planning on visiting the Studio Ghibli museum you can’t just turn up.
 The museum is so popular that you have to pre-book your tickets and also arrive at a specified time.
 The process for getting tickets is a bit convoluted especially if you don’t live in Japan or have contacts there.
 So (deep breath)…

-If you are Japan you can buy tickets at Lawson konbini (convenience stores).
+If you are Japan you can buy tickets at Lawson konbini (convenience stores) which can be found all over the country..
 The tickets go on sale from 10:00am (Japan time) on the 10th of each month for the following month.
-So really you have to be in Japan for several weeks to stand a chance of getting any for yourself and they WILL sell quickly.
+So really you have to be in Japan for several weeks to stand a chance of getting any for yourself and they will sell quickly.
+The museum has a page which links to an online booking system.

 Other travel agencies often have staff in Japan who may be able to go to Lawson to get tickets on your behalf.
 But book early!
 We’ve used services such as these in the past and it has worked very well.
 However, over the years, demand has increased and many travel agencies may also want you to buy other services, for example, they may request that you purchase your Japan Rail Pass from them, or book a couple of nights’ accommodation in Tokyo.
 This is frustrating, especially if you have already made your plans or can purchase these items more cheaply elsewhere.
 For example, we always search for the best deal for our JR Passes and usually stay in Japanese Business Hotels which are cheap and comfortable (if small), especially in Tokyo because, frankly, when you’re in Tokyo you don’t really care too much about your accommodation as there’s so much fun to be had in the city.